 It wasn’t until he completed his undergraduate degree that Hoogendoorn set his sights on a career in the international arena.
-He chose Northeastern on the strength of the international relations master’s program and the considerable experience of the program’s faculty director, Dr. Mary Thompson-Jones.
+He chose Northeastern on the strength of the international relations master’s program and the considerable experience of the program’s faculty director, Mary Thompson-Jones, PhD.

-“I was just coming from a very long trip to Europe and had developed a very distinct interest in the U.S. foreign service, so Dr. Thompson-Jones’ resumé really caught my eye,” he explains.
+“I was just coming from a very long trip to Europe and had developed a very distinct interest in the U.S. foreign service, so Thompson-Jones’ resumé really caught my eye,” he explains.

-Before joining Northeastern, Dr. Thompson-Jones was a career diplomat and foreign policy practitioner with 23 years of experience in the U.S. Department of State.
+Before joining Northeastern, Thompson-Jones was a career diplomat and foreign policy practitioner with 23 years of experience in the U.S. Department of State.

 Thompson-Jones was also instrumental in guiding Hoogendoorn to a new understanding of how international affairs work.
 “When I started the program, I didn’t understand the relationship of business consulting and investment to international affairs,” he says.
 “Her teaching really showed me that’s a vital piece of what we would call international affairs.”

-Another major influence on Hoogendoorn’s career was his field study, completed under Dr. Marissa Lombardi, an assistant teaching professor and the concentration lead for Global Student Mobility in the Master of Science in Global Studies and International Relations program.
+Another major influence on Hoogendoorn’s career was his field study, completed under Marissa Lombardi, PhD, an assistant teaching professor and the concentration lead for Global Student Mobility in the Master of Science in Global Studies and International Relations program.

 The International Field Study Experience (IFSE) is an international, experiential learning program that gives students an opportunity to serve as international marketing consultants.